hackclub/hackclub/workshops/discord_message_bot/README.md

 ## Repl.it Setup

 We're going to use [Repl.it](https://repl.it/~) to host the bot.
 It is an online IDE that makes it easy to setup and run the bot!
-Create a new repl and use Node.js
+Create a new repl and use Node.js as the language.
 <img src="https://cloud-otu0relhe.vercel.app/0screenshot__1383_.png" width="380" alt="Node.js Repl">

 Let's start creating it's functions!

 <img src="https://media1.tenor.com/images/d17514e2c03ec6b0e67ba7f18439a011/tenor.gif" width="380" alt="Shawn Sheep Gif">

 First, create two files called index.js and msgs.json.
-We are naming the file “index.js” because it is conventional that the main javascript file of a node project is named either “index.js” or “server.js” While you can name this any name you want, index.js is highly recommended because many tutorials you will find online will use this naming format.
-Your messages will be stored in msgs.json.
-JSON is a file format that allows you to store data as a javascript object (key/value pair).
+  -Your messages will be stored in msgs.json.
+  -JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
 If you want to learn more, [check here](https://www.json.org/json-en.html).
-As with defining a normal javascript object, your .json file should contain brackets as shown below.
+As with defining a normal JavaScript object, your .json file should contain brackets as shown below.

 <img src="https://cloud-gh7l7h2q1.vercel.app/json_example.png" width="380" alt="Write Command Example">